Cause – Effect relationship: The Causal Link at issue

 Police: — If he had not been sick before, he would not have died.
 The police are not responsible.

-In cases of heavy pollution, the authorities apologize to people suffering from respiratory diseases: “people without such respiratory issues have no problem”.
+In cases of severe pollution, the authorities apologize to the public: « People without respiratory problems have no problem ».

 2.6 The effect feeds the cause

-Feedback is a sort of causal circle: atomic fusion raises the temperature and the rise of temperature accelerates fusion.
-In the social field, this kind of mechanism is invoked to reject a particular measure, arguing that it will not alleviate the issue in question, but rather aggravate it:
+Feedback is a kind of causal cycle: nuclear fusion raises the temperature and the rise in temperature accelerates fusion.
+In the social field, this kind of mechanism is invoked to reject a particular measure, on the grounds that it will not alleviate the problem in question, but rather aggravate it:

-L1: — To fight recession, public services must be strengthened / reduced.
+L1: — To fight the recession, public services must be strengthened / reduced.

-L2: — But the strengthening / reduction of public services will reinforce the recession.
+L2: — But the increasing / reducing public services will make the recession worse.

-One can always refute a measure by asserting that it will have certain unwanted consequences which will outweigh any potential advantage, S. Pragmatic argument.
-In the example given above, the refutation is radical, the perverse effect being not a side effect, as yet unnoticed by the author of the proposition, but exactly the reverse of the intended effect.
-This is a case of pure and simple inversion of causality (see infra), which is frequent in polemical discourse.
+You can always argue against a measure by claiming that it will have certain undesirable consequences that outweigh any possible advantage, see.
+Pragmatic argument.
+In the example above, the objection is radical, because the perverse effect is not some side effect, that the author of the proposition has not yet noticed, but exactly the opposite of the intended effect.
+This is a case of pure and simple inversion of causality (see infra), which is common in polemical discourse.

 2.7 Self-fulfilling prophecies